Medico Guides 7th Block (Module No 12) Microbiology Guidelines

 F2-Pa-001

-• And make a list of examples of these disorders
+• Learn their characteristics and make a list of examples of these disorders (vvimp)

 F2-Pa-002